fallenpro/legendary-train/README.md

 credits are in the main hub.

-if you're the creator or owner of one of the scripts or hubs and want credits, dm me on discord (discord is grilled cheese7914) and i'll add it
+if you're the creator or owner of one of the scripts or hubs and want credits, dm me on discord (discord is sea monkey#7914) and i'll add it

 feel free to make pull requests or ask for a certain script to be added